 If your condition progresses and other therapies aren’t effective anymore, then your doctor may recommend surgery.
 Minimally invasive glaucoma surgery (MIGS), trabeculectomy, and glaucoma valve implantation are three of the main surgical treatments for glaucoma.
 Combined glaucoma and cataract surgery is done routinely to improve both conditions at the same time.

 Many surgical techniques are available to help reduce the effects of glaucoma.
-At David J. Fuerst, MD, Inc., the expert ophthalmologists offer minimally invasive glaucoma surgery (MIGS) to help treat glaucoma at the same time as cataract surgery.
+At Fuerst Eye Center, the expert ophthalmologists offer minimally invasive glaucoma surgery (MIGS) to help treat glaucoma at the same time as cataract surgery.

 Surgeons commonly use one of several MIGS techniques for combined cataract and glaucoma surgery.
 They use microscopic equipment and incisions, sometimes placing tiny stents, tubes, or shunts to improve drainage in the eye.
 MIGS devices are covered by most insurance and help decrease the need for eye drops or other treatments after surgery.
 We highly recommend MIGS to all patients who are candidates.

-If you’re looking for an eye surgeon who specializes in treating glaucoma with cataract surgery, contact David J. Fuerst, MD, Inc. by phone or request a consultation online.
+If you’re looking for an eye surgeon who specializes in treating glaucoma with cataract surgery, contact Fuerst Eye Center by phone or request a consultation online.